lucee/lucee-docs/docs/03.reference/01.functions/listmap/function.md

 Calls the given closure with every element in the given list.

-The function returns an list that contains all values returned by the closure.
+The function returns a list that contains all values returned by the closure.